molleindustria/likelike-online/README.md

 ## The .env file

 .env is a text file in the root folder that contains private variables, in this case admin usernames and passwords and the port used by the project.
-It's not published on github and it's not automatically published on glitch so you have to create it manually and copy paste the content in the glitch editor and/or in your code editor if you are running is as a local project.
+It's not published on github and it's not automatically published on glitch so you may have to create it manually and/or copy paste the content in the glitch editor and/or in your code editor if you are running is as a local project.

 An example of .env file for LIKELIKE online: